Empty Your Pockets: A Conference Review of Mount Hermon Christian Writers Conference. 2018. California.

 But when I grew up, I learned writing was a whole different world.

 Writing was a business.
 An art.
 A calling.
 Networking.
 Numbers.
 Devotion to the craft.
 Long hours of spewing prayers with friends and in your prayer closet.
 Finding a mentor.
 Asking 695,708,214,999 questions.
 And then asking a few more.
 Learning from writers, mentors, agents, editors, publishers.
-Soaking up every piece of information found in Writer’s Digest or any online writing instructor’s super helpful blog posts (like Linda S. Clare and Ginny L. Yttrup), or writing craft book or building platform book by Michael Hyatt or story structure book by Jeff Gerke, and countless other great professionals.
+Soaking up every piece of information found in Writer’s Digest or any online writing instructor’s super helpful blog posts (like Linda S. Clare and Ginny L. Yttrup), or writing craft book or building platform book by Michael Hyatt, and countless other great professionals.

 Writing is a determined path to publication fraught with the key to acting as a little yellow sponge for anything about writing and editing.
 For only the best advice about writing and editing, that is.